mnestorov/wp-business-directory/README.md

+# Business Directory

-# Business Directory is a WordPress site for testing custom post types and taxonomies
+Business Directory is a `WordPress` site for testing custom post types and taxonomies

 The project includes WordPress child theme for [Twenty Nineteen theme](https://wordpress.org/themes/twentynineteen/) created by me for changing some styles for our needed custom functionallity, and custom plugin for adding the functionallity of the custom post types and taxonomies.